-Flexible types gives us a powerful type inference system for programs with full first-class polymorphism where types can be of higher-rank and impredicatively instantiated.
-Unfortunately, first-class polymorphic inference is undecidable in general (Wells 1999), and some type annotations are always needed.
+As said in the introduction, one would like to have a language with the expressiveness of System F combined with the convenience of Hindley-Milner type inference.
+However, since type inference for first-class polymorphism is undecidable in general (Wells 1999) some type annotation are always needed.
 Previously proposed type inference systems that support first-class polymorphism mostly differ where such annotations are needed in the program, and how easy it is for the programmer to apply the those rules in practice.
-HML has a very simple annotation rule:
+HML has a very clear annotation rule:

 function parameters with a polymorphic type need an annotation and that's it!
-In practice this means that an annotation is only needed when definining polymorphic parameters.
+In practice this means that an annotation is only needed when defining a function with polymorphic parameters.
 Take for example the following function: